-Most adult female grizzlies weigh 290–440 lbs., while adult males weigh on average 400–790 lbs..
+Most adult female grizzlies weigh 290–440 lbs. while adult males weigh 400–790 lbs on average.
 The average total length in this subspecies is 6.50 ft., with an average shoulder height of 3.35 ft. and hind foot length of 11 inches.

 Newborn bears may weigh less than 1.1 lbs.
-In the Yukon River area, mature female grizzlies can weigh as little as 220 lbs.
-On the other hand, an occasional huge male grizzly has been recorded which greatly exceeds ordinary size, with weights reported up to 1,500 lbs.
+In the Yukon River area, mature female grizzlies weigh as little as 220 lbs.
+On the other hand, an occasional huge male grizzly has been recorded, greatly exceeding standard size, with weights reported up to 1,500 lbs.

-Although variable from blond to nearly black, grizzly bear fur is typically brown in color with white tips.
-A pronounced hump appears on their shoulders; the hump is a good way to distinguish a black bear from a grizzly bear, as black bears do not have this hump.
+Although variable from blond to nearly black, grizzly bear fur is typically brown with white tips.
+A pronounced hump appears on their shoulders; the hump is an excellent way to distinguish a black bear from a grizzly bear, as black bears do not have this hump.

 In September 2007, a hunter produced evidence of grizzly bears returning to the Selway-Bitterroot Wilderness ecosystem, in Idaho and western Montana, by killing a male grizzly bear.
 Its original range also included much of the Great Plains and the southwestern states, but it has been extirpated in most of those areas.

-The grizzly bear appears on the flag of California, though they are extinct in the state, the last one having been shot in 1922.
+The grizzly bear appears on the flag of California, though they are extinct in the state, the last one being shot in 1922.

-Grizzlies are considered by some experts to be more aggressive than black bears when defending themselves and their offspring.
-Aggressive behavior in grizzly bears is favored by numerous selection variables.
+Some experts consider grizzlies to be more aggressive than black bears when defending themselves and their offspring.
+Numerous selection variables favor aggressive behavior in grizzly bears.

 Some grizzly bears appear to have learned to hone in on the sound of hunters’ gunshots in late fall as a source of potential food, and inattentive hunters have been attacked by bears trying to appropriate their kills.

-Increased human–bear interaction has created “problem bears”, which are bears that have become adapted to human activities or habitat.
-Aversive conditioning, a method involving using deterrents such as rubber bullets, foul-tasting chemicals or acoustic devices to teach bears to associate humans with negative experiences, is ineffectual when bears have already learned to positively associate humans with food.
+Increased human–bear interaction has created “problem bears,” which are bears that have become adapted to human activities or habitats.
+Aversive conditioning, a method involving using deterrents such as rubber bullets, foul-tasting chemicals, or acoustic devices to teach bears to associate humans with negative experiences, is ineffectual when bears have already learned to associate humans positively with food.
 Such bears are trans-located or killed because they pose a threat to humans.
-The B.C. government kills approximately 50 problem bears each year and overall spends more than one million dollars annually to address bear complaints, relocate bears and kill them.
+The B.C. government kills approximately 50 problem bears each year and overall spends more than one million dollars annually to address bear complaints, relocate bears, and kill them.